www.britbase.info

 ½

-N.b. this inaugural U21 championship event was held as part of the Birmingham Easter Congress, which ran from 30 March to 11 April 1953 at the YMCA, Dale End, Birmingham.
+N.B. this inaugural U21 championship event was held as part of the Birmingham Easter Congress, which ran from 30 March to 11 April 1953 at the YMCA, Dale End, Birmingham.
 Sources of info: CHESS, May 1953, p146; BCM, May 1953, pps 119-121.
 The highest placed Midlander also took the Midlands U21 title - that was DF Griffiths.

 1 Note that the J.T.
 Howson here was believed by Bernard Cafferty not to be the same player as the better-known J. B. (James) Howson but I'm beginning to think it must be JB Howson after all - JS